nanobox-io/nanobox-guides-old/source/python/dev-workflow.html.md

 $ nanobox dev console
 ```

-Once consoled in, you can run dependency managers such as [Bundler](http://bundler.io/) and start your web and worker process.
+Once consoled in, you can run load dependencies with [pip](https://pypi.python.org/pypi/pip) and start your web and worker process.
 When it comes to starting your web/worker processes, you have two options.
 You can either manually run each of the `start` commands, or you can use the `dev run` command (oustide of your dev console).
 This will run all your start commands for you.

 #### Starting Web/Worker Processes
 ```bash